hysinh/Memory-game/README.md

 ## Future Features
-- A future feature would be a booking feature that allows people to prebook tables and timeslots for a portion of the tables to allow visitors to ensure they will have a table available should they visit the cafe.
+- A future feature would be allow for different levels or different numbers of tries to increase or decrease difficulty.
-- As an add-on to this booking feature, an inquiry form to book the cafe for special events or larger groups.
+- A future feature would allow for different character groups to displayed depending on the level of difficulty.
-- Also for future development, a feature that allows users to pre-order Boba tea and/or treats for collection/takeaway.
+- Also for future development, additional simple games featuring the characters.

 ## Technologies
   ### Languages Used
   - HTML5
   - CSS
+  - Javascript

   ### Technologies and Programs Used
   - GitHub - used to save and store all the files for this website